top of page

 2020

-• New CBRCanada board member appointed: Charlotte Loppie, Professor in the School of Public Health and Social Policy and the Associate Dean of Research for the Faculty of Human & Social Development, University of Victoria.
+• The CBRCanada Board of Directors appointed Dr. Charlotte Loppie, Professor in the School of Public Health and Social Policy and the Associate Dean of Research for the Faculty of Human & Social Development, University of Victoria.
 Welcome Charlotte!

-• Three e-Newsletters were published providing updates on the latest news, resources, and opportunities in Canadian-led community-based research.
+• Three e-Newsletter magazines were published providing updates on the latest news, resources, and opportunities in Canadian-led community-based research.

 • Spring Webinar Series on Patient-Oriented Research.